Childhood emotional neglect

 Children who have experienced emotional neglect can grow up to experience depression, anxiety, and other mental health concerns.
 Some may feel as though they were abandoned by their caregivers or parents at an early age and this can lead them to having difficulty trusting others throughout life.
 Children who grow up with emotional neglect often have trouble communicating their feelings because they were never taught how to do so by caregivers who should have been loving them unconditionally.

 Additionally, some people report experiencing a persistent feeling of emptiness or loneliness, a lack of trust in others, difficulty forming healthy relationships, and struggle to express or manage emotions in a healthy way.
+Therapy for childhood emotional neglect in NYC can help you begin to shed light on these issues in a safe and supportive way.

 Below are some additional concerns that you may experience as a result of Childhood Emotional Neglect (CEN)